thunlp/OpenNRE/README.md

 ## Training

 You can train your own models on your own data with OpenNRE.
 In `example` folder we give example training codes for supervised RE models and bag-level RE models.
 You can either use our provided datasets or your own datasets.
-For example, you can use the following script to train a PCNN-ATT bag-level model on the NYT10 dataset with manual test set:
+For example, you can use the following script to train a PCNN-ATT bag-level model on the NYT10 dataset with manual test set.
+The ATT algorithm is a typical method to combine a bag of sentences for extracting relations between entities.

 ```bash
 python example/train_bag_cnn.py \
     --metric auc \